hack-technicolor/hack-technicolor/docs/Upgrade.md

   - No it won't, there won't be any bank switches.

 Will any setting and customization be lost?
-  - It depends on the firmware you want to flash and how much you would liek to be *safe*, read further.
+  - It depends on the firmware you want to flash and how much you would like to be *safe*, read further.

 !!! danger "Risky exception: Missing *Type 2* RBI"
     In the unfortunate case that there are no *Type 2* RBI firmware files available for your model, you are not in a safe position.
 If something goes wrong with this guide, using `BOOTP` recovery with *non-Type  2* images will bring you into a working unrootable firmware.
 In such a situation, upgrading is not recommended.
 Let expert users test this guide on that new firmware first.